 This threatens to undo all that good work and of course, when people lose their jobs, there is a much greater likelihood that they will miss mortgage payments, plus we could see a significant impact on house prices – the Bank of England is stress-testing 35% falls for a reason even if that type of fall is incredibly unlikely – and we could see recent purchasers falling into negative equity.
 Plus, we could find the Bank itself seriously hampered in terms of any attempts to counter such an economic slowdown.

-All in all, it currently does not look pretty, and within this ‘doomsday scenario’ we have a Budget to contend with, the timing of which might seem off, especially when you consider the fact that no deal between the UK and the EU seems likely over the next couple of months, and indeed many commentators believe if any deal is to be done, it won’t be concluded until the very last minute, which is the end of March next year.
+All in all, it currently does not look pretty, and within this ‘doomsday scenario’ we have a Budget to contend with, the timing of which might seem off, especially when you consider the fact that no deal between the UK and the EU seems likely over the next couple of months, and indeed many commentators believe if any deal is to be done, it won’t be concluded until the very last minute, which is the end of March in 2019.

 For housing and mortgage stakeholders, the Budget could deliver some very ‘light relief’ – as always there are suggestions that stamp duty could be tinkered with again.
 Let’s hope any tinkering is not to the further detriment of private rental sector landlords, many of whom might not be able to put up with any further intervention in the sector, especially ones that make their investments even more unprofitable.